 The Slim Pen by Microsoft is useful for digital artists using a tablet to draw (without a computer).
 It’s utility extends to its compatibility with the optional Surface Pro X keyboard; you can store & attach the Surface slim Pen conveniently for when you’re ready to draw.

 Microsoft is truly able to bring a premium drawing experience for those swapping from Apple, as well as a Wacom or Huion Tablet; two of which do require a computer/laptop.
+One drawback is the Surface Pro Pen battery isn’t always easy to replace.

 The Surface Pro 7 is lightweight (1.7 pounds) and has one of the best batteries on the market.
 Thus it is effortless to carry this tablet with you everywhere and draw on the go.
 To summarize, Surface Pro 7 is the absolute best choice for those who want to create professional artwork on a Windows drawing tablet.